fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D/README.md

 python "C:\Users\fabio\Desktop\StlToImg\StlToImg.py" --gcodename "[output_filepath]" --codepath "C:\Users\fabio\Desktop\StlToImg\"

-Where "C:\Users\fabio\Desktop\StlToImg\StlToImg.py" MUST be replaced with the path you have chosen for the file and "C:\Users\fabio\Desktop\StlToImg\" MUST be replaced with the path to the direcory where you have saved the code into.
+Where "C:\Users\fabio\Desktop\StlToImg\StlToImg.py" MUST be replaced with the path you have chosen for the file and "C:\Users\fabio\Desktop\StlToImg\" MUST be replaced with the path of the direcory where you have saved the code into.

 You can also run the code manually by writing the line in a cmd window and by replacing "[output_filepath]" with the path of the gcode file.